 Frequently asked questions

 Has the lens become dirty?

-No, the lens is supported by a surface known as the posterior capsule, and it's the migration of the epithelial cells to this capsule that causes a lack of transparency, resulting in a loss of visual quality.
+No, the lens is supported by a surface known as the posterior capsule.
+The migration of the epithelial cells to this capsule causes a lack of transparency, resulting in a loss of visual quality.

 Is recovery quick after a Yag laser capsulotomy?

 Recovery is very quick.
-Practically once the procedure finishes you can see an improvement in vision and, particularly, just a few hours afer, once the effects of the drops used to dilate the pupils wears off.
+Practically once the procedure finishes you can see an improvement in vision and, in particular, after a few hours, once the effects of the drops used to dilate the pupils wears off.
 The only thing that you might see is floaters over the first few days, but this is temporary.